 As many authors have stated (Berkoff et al., 2011; Barreto et al., 2013a, b, 2016), a precise Moon irradiance model is mandatory in Moon photometry to take the continuous change of Moon's brightness over the cycle into account.
 In this respect, RObotic Lunar Observatory (ROLO) model, developed by Kieffer and Stone (2005), is the most careful radiometric study on the Moon's brightness to date (Cramer et al., 2013).
+It is an empirically based model made at United States Geological Survey (USGS) Robotic lunar Observatory in Flagstaff, Arizona, using ground-based photometric observations spatially resolved from 1996 to 2003, capturing the details of lunar maria and lunar terrae.
+This model is widely used in the literature providing precise knowledge of the Moon's spectral irradiance (Eplee et al., 2011, 2012; Lacherade et al., 2013; Viticchié et al., 2013), taking advantage of the high stability of the Moon's surface properties to use this celestial body for space-borne calibration of visibleband sensors.
 The ROLO model has recently emerged as a unique tool for Moon photometry (Berkoff et al., 2011; Barreto et al., 2013a, b, 2016), and is an essential part of the calibration process.
-Although this model provides precise information about the change of Moon's irradiance with the phase angle (g) and lunar librations, small systematic effects have been found in this model.
-Lacherade et al. (2013, 2014) and Viticchié et al. (2013) found a small phase angle dependence of the ROLO calibration using the Pleiades Orbital Lunar Observations (POLO) and Meteosat Second Generation (MSG) Spinning Enhanced Visible and Infrared Imager (SEVIRI) solar bands.
+Although this model provides precise information about the change of Moon's irradiance with the phase angle (q) and lunar librations, as well as about the non-uniform surface albedo and the non-lambertian Moon's reflectance, small systematic effects have been found in this model.
+Lacherade et al. (2013) and Viticchié et al. (2013) found a small phase angle dependence of the ROLO calibration using the Pleiades Orbital Lunar Observations (POLO) and Meteosat Second Generation (MSG) Spinning Enhanced Visible and Infrared Imager (SEVIRI) solar bands.
 Cramer et al. (2013) developed a novel apparatus to accurately measure the lunar spectral irradiance with the aim of estimating these systematic effects in the ROLO model.
 Barreto et al. (2016) used the CE318-T and the ROLO model to retrieve AOD at day and night-time in Izaña, a high altitude observatory located at Tenerife (The Canary Islands, Spain).
 These authors observed an important dependence of the AOD uncertainty with phase angle and also a faint nocturnal cycle in AOD, indicating a possible dependence of AOD uncertainty on the Moon's zenith (θ) and phase angles.
-As these authors stated, the reason for these discrepancies remain unclear, although it is likely to be due to a sum of causes, such as inaccurate instrument calibration, possible systematic errors in the ROLO model, instrumental problems and/or uncertainties in night-time AOD calculation.
+As these authors stated, the reason for these discrepancies remain unclear, although it is likely to be due to a sum of causes, such as inaccurate instrument calibration, possible systematic errors in the ROLO model, and uncertainties in night-time AOD calculation.